Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

     Most notably: `mathjax` and `toc`,
     but not pedantic as this removes newline from code!!
     Appearance: show home button and bookmark bar.

+  Two further extensions shall be mentioned:

   - "Super Auto Refresh Plus" very important if designing something for `html` like markdown or code documentation (`javadoc` or `doxygen`).
     Switch on "Bypass cache when reloading the page"
   - "Video downloader plus 7.2.0" (fun but also to store tutorials)

+  and in the menu choose (**bottom!**)
+  "Open Chrome Webstore" and from that choose the extensions we need:

 <!-- - `mathjax` to render math in the browser -->